Skip to content

 Guide to UK census records

-This handy guide explains the history behind UK census records, what they can tell you about your family history, and some important dates to watch out for now and in the future.
+This handy guide explains the history behind census records, what they can tell you about your family history and some important dates to watch out for now and in the future.

 Censuses are recorded by governments periodically and act as population reports.
 The official meaning of a census from the Oxford Dictionary says it's;